-Respondents are required to submit to the SFWIB two (2) unbound originals, one (1) legible paper copy, and one (1) USB flash drive with documents saved in Microsoft Word with the budget and performance documents saved in a Microsoft Excel file of the completed proposal package components no later than 1:00 p.m., March 29, 2017.
+Respondents must submit to the SFWIB one (1) legible, unbound original paper copy with the pages numbered; and one (1) USB flash drive with documents saved in Microsoft Word with the budget and performance documents saved in a Microsoft Excel file of the completed proposal package components no later than 1:00 p.m., May 18, 2020.

 Proposal packages shall be delivered to the address set forth on the cover page of the RFP.
 The SFWIB shall not accept any modifications to any submitted proposal package after the submission deadline.
-Any proposal package arriving post deadline will not be accepted by the SFWIB and will be returned, unread to the Respondent.
+Any proposal package arriving after the deadline will not be accepted by the SFWIB and will be returned, unread to the respondent.
 No proposal package will be accepted via electronic mail or facsimile.